Loch Lomond Golf Club: Ownership and Paradise Papers revelations

+The club's ownership structure came under scrutiny due to its incorporation in a secrecy jurisdiction, raising questions about transparency and tax implications.
+While there was no indication of tax abuse, the club reportedly ran losses in most years since the member buyout, thereby avoiding corporate tax liability.

+Membership and exclusivity

+The club's website emphasizes the exclusivity of membership, stating that "the privilege of membership" and "opportunity to play our extraordinary course" is only extended to those invited by existing members or the club itself.
+The first-time registration fee for the club was reported to be as high as $165,400.

+Broader context

+The revelations about Loch Lomond Golf Club's ownership structure came amid ongoing pressure on the U.K. government to ensure its overseas territories and crown dependencies introduce public beneficial ownership registers.
+The U.K.'s overseas territories have been identified as accounting for nearly a quarter of the world's corporate tax loss in recent years, according to the Tax Justice Network.

 Accommodations

 The club also has a total of 43 suites, located at the Carriage House, Garden Cottages, The Point, and the Loch Shore Lodges for members and their guests staying overnight.
 This provides increased revenue for the club, as it can stay open throughout the year as a luxury hotel and accommodate visitors for long stays despite the countryside location.
 Amenities for members and their guests include a pro shop, locker rooms, an on-site health club built inside a historical walled garden which opened in September 2006, two formal dining rooms, and a casual bar and grill.
 Additional outdoor activities include boat tours of Loch Lomond, fitness programs, hiking, bicycle riding, clay shooting, and game hunting.